WebKitNix/nix-demos/README.md

 Each demo is into it our directory with their own build system setup, instructions, etc.

+*   QtGLView

+    Nix demo using Qt 4.8 and opengl

 *   glut-nix-view

     Nix setup using glut.